Dog NutritionDog Health

 Overcooked couscous can be difficult for your pup to digest and can lead to an upset stomach.

-Read More Are Quail Bones Safe for Dogs to Eat?
-A Comprehensive Guide
+Read More Can Dogs Safely Eat Marshmallows? | A Comprehensive Guide

 To sum it up, Israeli Couscous is a great addition to your pup’s diet.
 It is rich in protein, low in fat and sodium, and packed with vitamins and minerals.
 Plus, it is high in antioxidants and safe for your pup to eat.
 So, if your pup loves Israeli Couscous, by all means, give them a treat!